Fontainebleau Las Vegas: Background

 The property was initially occupied by the Thunderbird hotel and casino, opened in 1948.
-It was later renamed as the Silverbird, and then as the El Rancho, before closing in 1992.
+It was later renamed as the Silverbird, and then as El Rancho, before closing in 1992.
 Turnberry Associates purchased the 21 acre property in 2000, for $45 million.
-The company imploded the El Rancho later that year, to make room for a London-themed resort.
-The project was ultimately cancelled because of an economic downturn caused by the September 11 attacks.
+The company imploded El Rancho later that year, to make room for a London-themed resort.
+The project was ultimately canceled because of an economic downturn caused by the September 11 attacks.

 A privately held company known as Fontainebleau Resorts was later co-founded by Jeff Soffer, who was the chairman and majority owner of Turnberry Associates.
 In March 2005, Turnberry Associates paid $97 million to purchase 3.6 acre of adjacent property – south of the former El Rancho – that had previously been occupied by the Algiers Hotel.
 The Algiers was to be replaced by the Krystle Sands, a high-rise condominium project that was cancelled earlier that month.
 The purchase gave Fontainebleau Resorts and Turnberry a total of 25 acre.

-Fontainebleau Resorts and Turnberry announced the Fontainebleau Las Vegas on May 12, 2005, as a casino and hotel resort.
+Fontainebleau Resorts and Turnberry announced the Fontainebleau Las Vegas on May 12, 2005, as a casino and hotel resort, with an expected cost of $1.5 billion.
 The project would be a sister property to the Fontainebleau Miami Beach hotel, purchased by Fontainebleau Resorts earlier that year.
-The Fontainebleau would be built on the former property of the El Rancho and Algiers, located immediately west of the Turnberry Place high-rise condominium complex.
+The Las Vegas location would be the second in a planned chain of Fontainebleau resorts.
+It would be built on the former property of the El Rancho and Algiers, located immediately west of the Turnberry Place high-rise condominium complex.
 Groundbreaking was initially expected to occur by March 2006, with the project planned to be opened by 2008.
-At the time, the company was considering the addition of condominiums to the project, but was still working on the final design plans.
 Glenn Schaeffer, the former president of Mandalay Resort Group, was hired to oversee the new project as the president and chief executive officer of Fontainebleau Resorts.